RCS vs. SMS vs. iMessage: What's the difference?

 RCS is short for "Rich Communication Suite," and it's essentially an upgraded version of the SMS texting standard we've had since the 1980s.
 RCS looks and functions a lot like the texting you've had for years, but it throws in a few extra features to make the whole experience that much better.

 Getting RCS on your phone used to mean needing a specific handset and relying on your carrier to support the feature, but as of November 2020, RCS is globally available to anyone using the Google Messages texting app.
-If you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
+So if you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
 That's it!

+RCS encryption doesn't prevent your carrier from reading your messages or holding onto your attachments.
+The Google Messages app does have reliable end-to-end encryption, adding a massive layer of security SMS just can't compete with.
+But other RCS-compliant apps will or won't support proper encryption on a case-by-case basis.

 RCS is great, but it's far from replacing SMS any time soon.

-RCS features will automatically kick-in if you message someone who has it enabled on their end, but you get kicked back to regular SMS texting if they don't.
-Getting RCS set up on an Android phone is pretty simple for someone that hasn't done it yet, but there's still extra work that needs to be done for that to happen.
+RCS features will automatically kick in if you message someone who has it enabled on their end, but you get kicked back to regular SMS texting if they don't.
+Getting RCS set up on an Android phone is pretty simple for someone who hasn't done it yet, but extra work still needs to be done for that to happen.

 There's also the fact that you need an Android phone. iPhones still don't support RCS in any manner, so if you have an Android phone with RCS and text someone with an iPhone, you'll always be right back to SMS.
 Considering that iPhones account for around 45% of all smartphones in the U.S., that's a big problem.

 The whole pitch of RCS was that it was supposed to become the new universal standard that would replace SMS, but as we've seen over the years, that hasn't exactly happened.
 There's been a lot of positive progress made to make RCS more accessible to people who want to use it, but a full-on SMS replacement is not a title RCS has earned yet.

-SMS Holding strong as the universal standard
+SMS: Holding strong as the universal standard

 Because of all that, SMS remains the default standard for text messaging.
-It works on Android, iOS and likely won't be going anywhere any time soon.
-That universal ease-of-use is the biggest advantage SMS texting still enjoys, but looking at it from any other angle, SMS is really showing its age.
+It works on Android and iOS and likely won't be going anywhere any time soon.
+That universal ease-of-use is the most significant advantage SMS texting still enjoys, but looking at it from any other angle, SMS is really showing its age.

-For starters, SMS has virtually no added features outside of the basic texting experience.
-You can't see when someone has read your message, you need to rely on your cellular connection to send/receive messages, and file sharing over SMS is limited to 3.5MB — resulting in much lower-resolution images and videos.
+SMS virtually has no added features outside of the basic texting experience, for starters.
+So you can't see when someone reads your message, and you need to rely on your cellular connection to send/receive messages.
+What's more, file sharing over SMS is limited to 3.5MB resulting in much lower-resolution images and videos.

-An even bigger concern is SMS's lacking security.
+An even bigger concern is SMS's inadequate security.
 SMS text messages can be easily intercepted if someone wants to access your messages badly enough, meaning you should think twice before sending private information to someone using it.
 Outside of possibly being intercepted by bad actors, there's also the fact that SMS messages are stored by carriers and can be used how they see fit.
-When you're messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.
+When messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.

 It's no secret that SMS is considerably less capable than RCS or iMessage, but the fact remains that its ubiquity is still unmatched.
 If you have someone's number, you can send them a text and know they'll receive it — there's no fussing with enabling certain settings or making sure you have the right app installed.
-Until RCS can address that, SMS will always have the upper-hand in this regard.
+Until RCS can address that, SMS will always have the upper hand in this regard.

-iMessage Apple's messaging giant
+iMessage: Apple's messaging giant

-And, of course, we have iMessage — Apple's messaging service that's dominated iPhones since its release in 2011. iMessage is similar to RCS in the sense that it offers an enriched messaging experience compared to SMS, but unlike RCS, using iMessage is as simple as it could be.
+And, of course, we have iMessage — Apple's messaging service that's dominated iPhones since its release in 2011. iMessage is similar to RCS because it offers an enriched messaging experience compared to SMS, but unlike RCS, using iMessage is as simple as it could be.

 If you have an iPhone and message someone else with an iPhone, you're talking to them over iMessage.
 This is immediately apparent by the blue chat bubbles you see in your iMessage conversations, and even better, you don't have to enable a setting or toggle for iMessage to work.
-If you message a non-iMessage number through the iPhone's Messages app, you'll use normal SMS texting — as denoted by green chat bubbles instead of blue ones.
+If you message a non-iMessage number through the iPhone's Messages app, you'll use standard SMS texting, denoted by green chat bubbles instead of blue ones.

-Similar to RCS, iMessage conversations are secured with end-to-end encryption.
+Like RCS with Google Messages, iMessage conversations are secured with end-to-end encryption.
 Whether you're sharing the latest memes or having a serious chat with your friend, you can rest assured that no one — not even Apple or your carrier — is seeing your conversation. iMessage has its fair share of features to offer, too, including:

 - Messaging over Wi-Fi/data